EllSupreme/EllSupreme/README.md

 ## 🤷‍♂️ About Me

-- 🔎 I'm Belgian, my name is Nathan.
+- 🔎 I'm Belgian, I'm from Brussels, my name is Nathan.
 I'm 14 years old and I am a student.
 - 🔭 I work for personal projects.
 - 💖 I am passionate about **System administration and network administration**.
 - 🌱 I'm currently learning **HTML, CSS, JS**.